Jameido/joda-time-utils/README.md

 # joda-time-android-utils
-Utility librari to easly integrate joda time in android
+Utility library to easly integrate joda time in android